suyashstr/Web-scraping-for-src_code/README.md

     response1.headers

-#Retrieve the content of the Wisdom Pet Medicine website
+#Retrieve the content of the Khamgalvets website

     response1.content

-#Retrieve the text of the Wisdom Pet Medicine website
+#Retrieve the text of the Khamgalvets website

     response.text